Recently, Punch celebrated 180 years of cigar making.

 ‘Mr. Punch’

-In 1874 the brand was sold, and then again 10 years later to Manuel López Fernandez, (whose name can be still found on Cuban Punch bands and boxes).
+In 1874, the brand was sold to Luis Corujo, then to sold again 10 years later to Manuel López Fernandez, (whose name can be still found on Cuban Punch bands and boxes).
 Around this time, Punch experienced a surge in popularity.

-López retired in 1924 and the company persisted until 1929, the year the Great Depression began.
-Financial hardships resulted in the company being sold again, this time in 1930 to Fernando Palicio y Cia where Punch began to be sold alongside the company’s other major Cuban brands, Belinda and Hoyo de Monetrrey.
+López retired in 1924 and sold to Esperanza Valle Comas who maintained ownership until the stock market crash of 1929, the year the Great Depression began.
+Financial hardships resulted in the company being sold again, this time in 1930 to Fernando Palicio y Cia where Punch began to be sold alongside the company’s other major Cuban brands, Belinda, La Escepción, and Hoyo de Monetrrey.

 Punch Beyond The Embargo